 Fluidity, Melt Fluidity

 Glazes become fluid when they melt, they are molten.
 The fluidity (or viscosity) of this melt needs to be considered, especially when troubleshooting problems.
 While two different fired glazes may appear to have melted a similar amount (even on a vertical surface), one may be radically more fluid than the other (this becomes evident in a fluidity tester or when the glaze is applied thicker).
-While it might seem logical that a matte glaze has a fairly stiff (viscous) melt, it might actually be highly fluid and runny (because the matteness is a product of crystallization on the surface during cooling).
+While it might seem logical that a matte glaze has a fairly stiff (viscous) melt, it might actually be highly fluid and runny (because the matteness is usually a product of crystallization on the surface during cooling or phase separation within the glass).
 Melt flow testers are an ideal way to get a true picture of how fluid a glaze melt really is.
 In a well-designed melt flow tester a glaze with the correct degree of melt flow will travel half way down the runway.

 FeO (iron oxide) is a very powerful flux